anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 #### Algorithm

-1. Determine the set of properties elibile for memberwise initialization synthesis.
+1. Determine the set of properties eligible for memberwise initialization synthesis.
 Properties are eligible for memberwise initialization synthesis if:

 	1. Their access level is *at least* as visible as the memberwise initializer.
 	2. They do not have a behavior which prohibits memberwise initialization.
 	3. If the property is a `let` property it *may not* have an initial value.

 2. Determine the default value, if one exists, for each *memberwise initialization parameter*.
 Under the current proposal only `var` properties could specify a default value, which would be the initial value for that property.
-It may be possible for `let` properties to specify a default value in the future using the `@default` enhancement or some other mechanism allowing the default value to be specified.

 3. If the initializer declares any parameters with external labels matching the name of any of the properties eligible for memberwise initialization report a compiler error.
-If the initializer needs to declare a parameter with an external label matching the name of a property the property **must** be explicitly excluded from memberwise initialization, possibly via the `@nomemberwise` attribute of the initializer if that enhancement to this proposal is adopted (lower visibility is another possibility).

 4. Synthesize *memberwise initialization parameters* in the location where the `...` placeholder was specified.
 The synthesized parameters should have external labels matching the property name.
 Place the synthesized parameters in the following order:
 	1. All parameters **without** default values precede parameters **with** default values.